Three Test Prep Strategies You Should Try Now

 Testing season is a lot like swimsuit season, wouldn’t you agree?
 Suddenly it is upon us, and we look back and wonder where the time went.

-I want you to know that even if you don't feel your kids are as ready as they should be, you’re doing your best, especially in these crazy times.
+I want you to know that even if you don't feel your kids are as ready as they should be, you have done a great job preparing them for success.
 I'm sharing a few strategies I use in my classroom that have positively impacted student success.
-I hope you're able to take a couple of these ideas and use them with your own students.
+I hope you're able to take a couple of these ideas and incorporate them into your classroom routine.

-One of my favorites is called “show it as a poet”.
+One of my students' favorite activities is called “Show it Like a Poet”.
 Students write poems as a way to demonstrate their understanding of vocabulary words.
 We all know vocabulary is key to success on tests.
 If kids don’t understand the words used in the question stems or answer choices, no amount of practice is going to help.
 Here’s how it works.
 After students have defined the vocabulary words, they will write “formula or prescription” poems as a means to show comprehension.

 First, my students get a mini lesson on the structure and format of Haiku.
 I model, we write a poem together, and then I turn them loose.
 Students who typically balk at the idea of writing poems seem to embrace Haiku.
 Here’s an example: